The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Using the default options of the scatter function, we can see the general shape of the relationship.
 People who do well on one section of the test tend to do better on the other, too.

 However, this version of the figure is overplotted, which means there are a lot of overlapping points, which can create a misleading impression of the relationship.
-The center, where the density of points is highest, is not as dark as it should be; by comparison, the extreme values are darker than they should be.
-Overplotting tend to give too much visual weight to outliers.
+The center, where the density of points is highest, is not as dark as it should be – by comparison, the extreme values are darker than they should be.
+Overplotting tends to give too much visual weight to outliers.

-We can improve the plot by reducing the marker size so they overlap less.
+We can improve the plot by reducing the size of the markers so they overlap less.

 plt.scatter(sat_verbal, sat_math, s=5)